alltheplaces/alltheplaces/docs/MY_BRAND.md

 it right on *their own website*.

-What if there was a way to take the effort invested in your website and in a lightweight (no infrastructure needed) manner and provide it, in a *one stop shop*, to others as you wish it to be shown?
+What if there was a way to take the effort invested in your website and in a lightweight manner provide it to others as you would wish it to be shown on digital maps?
 Change your data and watch it filter through into others maps and applications!
 There is now a frictionless way to do this.
 Simply [add a small piece of software](../README.md#contributing-code) to this project that talks to your website or brand marketing partner ([we interface to many of these](../locations/storefinders/README.md)).
-It's a trivial piece of work for major improvements in the ability of people to find and travel to your locations.

-You may well find that a member of the open source community has already written a spider for your brand.
-If so why don't you take on the [task of maintaining it?](#take-ownership) This way when you change your website / API / details you can give your brand the best chance of maintaining a solid digital mapping presence.

 ### How much effort?